 The RCC Secretariat took on an active role for overall coordination of MAP REA and implementation, monitoring and reporting for its three components on Investment, Mobility and Digital Integration, while CEFTA Secretariat is in charge of the Trade Component.
 The coordination role that RCC has assumed is comprehensive.
-It entails guidance and assistance for the MAP structures (including in facilitating coordination processes and crosssectoral consultations); regional coordination among the MAP REA structures; coordination among other regional and international organisations, the RCC Secretariat in consultation with CEFTA including EC services, CEFTA, WB CIF (Western Balkans Chamber Investment Forum), etc., as well as donor coordination.
+It entails guidance and assistance for the MAP structures (including in facilitating coordination processes and cross-sectoral consultations); regional coordination among the MAP REA structures; coordination among other regional and international organisations, including EC services, CEFTA, WB CIF (Western Balkans Chamber Investment Forum), etc., as well as donor coordination.